haiwen/seafile-admin-docs/manual/deploy/oauth.md

 ```
 ENABLE_OAUTH = True

+# If active new user when he/she login Seafile for the first time, defalut `True`.
+OAUTH_ACTIVATE_USER_AFTER_CREATION

 # Usually OAuth works through SSL layer.
 If your server is not parametrized to allow HTTPS, some method will raise an "oauthlib.oauth2.rfc6749.errors.InsecureTransportError".
 Set this to `True` to avoid this error.
 OAUTH_ENABLE_INSECURE_TRANSPORT = True